veganaize/closure-compiler/A-word-about-the-type-Object.md

 };
 ```

-## Maps
+## Map-like objects

-NOTE: This section is obsolete since ES6 introduced a built-in [`Map`](https://hackernoon.com/what-you-should-know-about-es6-maps-dc66af6b9a1e), which has nice properties that Object lacks.
+NOTE: For many uses JavaScript's Map collection is a better choose.
+This section is obsolete since ES6 introduced a built-in [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), which has nice properties that Object lacks.

 Objects used as maps for runtime additions or lookups should restrict their key and value types using generics.